by Matt Slick

 We are unlike God in several areas.

 - God is independent of the universe.
 We are not.

 - God existed before the universe was created.
 We did not.

 - God exists everywhere all the time.
 We do not.

 - God possesses all knowledge.
 We do not.

 - God is holy and can do no wrong.
 We do wrong.

-There are other areas that would demonstrate the difference between God and us, but these are sufficient for this discussion.
-We are ontologically different from God.
-This means that we are different from Him by nature.
-We are also different from God in our practice.
-Where God is holy and cannot sin, we are not holy, and we sin regularly.
-Also, God is perfectly loving, but we are not.
+There are other areas that would demonstrate the difference between God and ourselves, but these are sufficient for this discussion.
+We are ontologically different than God.
+This means that we are different than him by nature.
+We are also different than God in our practice.
+Where God is holy and cannot sin, we are not holy and we sin regularly.
+Also, God is perfectly loving but we are not.

 Our differences, therefore, are both ontological and experiential.
 But it's perhaps the latter issue that is most questioned.
-If we are made in God's image, then why are we so different from Him in so many ways?
+If we are made in in God's image, then why are we so different than he is in so many ways?
 Why do people have such different religious beliefs, such radical different ideas of what is true, different morals, different practices, and different expectations?

-So, we are unlike God in so many ways, particularly in our practice because we have fallen from His Holiness, and we have the chaotic effect of sin influencing everything we believe and do.
-Therefore, not only will we have conflict among ourselves but also we will act in a manner that is very unlike God.
+So, we are unlike God in so many ways, particularly in our practice, because we have fallen from his Holiness and we have the chaotic effect of sin influencing everything we believe and do.
+Therefore, not only will we have conflict among ourselves, we will also act in a manner that is very unlike God.